 Living with Fire received a Commendation in the History Publication category of the Victorian Community History Awards in October 2013.

 Read a fascinating edited extract in Inside Story.
+Listen to an

 interview on ABC Radio National with author Tom Griffiths on the 'stay or go' policy.